polterguy/polterguy.github.io/tutorials/auth/index.md

 in _all_ apps the user is using, and can easily impersonate the user across the entirety of the web.

 This results in that you might get sued over your _"free pony website"_ since one of your users reused his or her password on _your_ site also for his internet banking website.
-I cannot emphasize this strongly enough; Unless you know with 100% certainty what you are doing ...
+I cannot emphasise this strongly enough; Unless you know with 100% certainty what you are doing ...

 > Do NOT implement your own auth system!

-If I had my will, we would legislate the World Wide Web having sites not implementing slow hashing and individual per record based salts with the following disclaimer.
+If I had my will, we would legislate the World Wide Web having sites not implementing slow hashing and individual per record based salts showing the following disclaimer.

 > Warning, by registering at this site, North Korean mafia might steal your credit cards!